Frederick W. Garber: Firm

 The Garber & Woodward firm's design for Withrow High School (1915–1919) at 2488 Madison Road in Hyde Park included "an agricultural section with conservatories and a poultry house, a manual-training shop, and a fine gymnasium" on a 30 acre campus Garber & Woodward "made the difficult challenge of a ravine across the front of the site into a dramatic asset by means of a Palladian bridge leading to the tall bell tower, which resembles the campanile in St. Mark's Piazza in Venice.
 The main building is graceful, balanced composition with horizontal lines.
 Two matching wings are attached at a slight angle so that they spread across the wide entrance court to embrace the visitor."

-The firm collaborated with Cass Gilbert and John Russell Pope of New York on the design of the Union Central Life Insurance Co.
-Building (now the PNC bank building) and on the Cincinnati Gas & Electric Co.
+The firm collaborated with Cass Gilbert and John Russell Pope of New York on the design of the Fourth and Vine Tower and on the Cincinnati Gas & Electric Co.
 (Cinergy/Duke Energy) headquarters (Duke Energy Building).

 Garber & Woodward designed the Phelps Apartment House (The Phelps) at 506 East Fourth Street for the Taft family and remodeled the Baum-Longworth-Sinton-Taft House as the Taft Museum, after the deaths of Charles Phelps and Anna Sinton Taft (ca. 1930).
 The firm "restored much of the Victorianized interior according to a fairly authentic but Deco-flavored Federal style."
 The firm also designed the Anna Louise Inn for Girls (originally the Union Bethel) on Pike St. near the Taft Museum and a work that may have been carried out in association with Elzner & Anderson.
 Mr. and Mrs. "Charles P. Taft" also funded construction of the operation for the Cincinnati Union Bethel (CUB) to run a non-profit offering 120 "working young women, who had come to Cincinnati seeking employment from various rural areas, both security and affordable housing" on Third and Lytle streets.

 During the Great Depression F.W.
 Garber was head of the Associated Architects responsible for the design of the early WPA Projects: Laurel Homes and Lincoln Court (formerly on Ezzard Charles Drive) west of Music Hall (replaced by City West ca. 2002–2003), and later the English Woods and Winton Terrace housing projects.